oracle/node-oracledb/doc/api.md

 via a `metadata` event.
 The `end` event indicates the end of the query results.

-Query results must be fetched to completion to avoid resource leaks.

 The connection must remain open until the stream is completely read.

 For tuning, adjust the value of